Cord Blood Stem Cells Treat Sister’s Sickle Cell Anaemia

 Cells4Life Experience: Blood Disorders

-In 2012 Cells4Life released whole cord blood for the treatment of a blood disorder.
-The patient and donor were siblings.
+Cells4Life has released samples to be used in the treatment of blood disorders.
+The patients and donors were siblings.

 References